User manual

 Choosing the pod size for study opening or study run is like choosing how strong and fast your pod’s “computer” should be.
 It needs some expertise on how much CPU and RAM a study needs.
 If the chosen pod size is too small, the SoSTrades GUI will raise a pod error, and suggest you to increase the pod size.

-Section 4.2 Read Only and Edition mode
+Section 4.2 Read Only, Edition mode And Stand-alone mode

 A study follows a flow from configuration to finished.
 On the configuration phase, the study needs to be modified to